wjr83/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+- If the user is not looking at the interactive device, should he/she be alerted via vibration of an unhealthy increase is noise level?

 ## Part C. Prototype the device